Web Console Overview

 Events

-Clicking on the Home -> Search menu provides you with a Dashboard to view the resource usage and also other metrics and events that occured on your project.
+Clicking on the Home -> Events menu provides you with a Dashboard to view the resource usage and also other metrics and events that occured on your project.
 Here you can identify, monitor, and inspect the usage of Memory, CPU, Network, and Storage in your project.

 Helm